Ecommerce Payment Security: 10 Small Business Best Practices

-Ecommerce payment security means that the order checkout forms collecting customer data are hosted securely, whether self-hosted on your store’s servers or hosted by your payment provider.
-The data must be properly encrypted during transmission, and any stored payment information must be protected.
+Ecommerce payment security is a set of practices that ensures order checkout forms collecting customer data are hosted securely—whether self-hosted on the merchant’s store servers or hosted by its payment provider.
+Data must be properly encrypted during transmission, and any stored payment information must be protected.

 For many small online sellers, a hosted checkout delivers everything needed to process payments in a tidy, secure package.
 But for others, factors such as checkout customization and lower credit card processing costs come into play.
 In these cases, the flexibility that self-hosted checkouts offer can be worth the additional security considerations.